arthomnix/libaoc/README.md

 # libaoc

 A simple Rust library for retrieving Advent of Code input data.
-Used by my Advent of Code 2023 solutions.
+Used by my Advent of Code 2023 and 2024 solutions.

 ## Guidelines compliance